 The Project would implement Solar PEIS PDF AQC1-4, which states that reclamation of the site would incorporate the design features listed under Solar PEIS AQC1-2 to reduce the likelihood of air quality impacts associated with decommissioning.
 An adverse effect on local air quality from fugitive dust emissions during decommissioning is unlikely but could occur.
 Following decommissioning, areas of bare soil could continue to contribute fugitive dust for many years.
-The Site Restoration-Revegetation & Decommissioning-Reclamation Plan would include restoration and revegetation requirements to meet site success standards.
-Implementation of the Plan would restore areas to pre-construction conditions.
+The Site Restoration-Revegetation & Decommissioning-Reclamation Plan would include restore areas to pre-construction conditions.
 Decommissioning would return the area to its pre-construction, natural conditions.
 Impacts would not be adverse.